 WESTERN REMEDY: Keep your environment clean and free from dust or allergens.
 Wear clothing that protects your body from the cold when exercising.

-Understanding the different body types in Chinese medicine can help you make better dietary and lifestyle choices.
+Understanding the different TCM body types can help you make better dietary and lifestyle choices.
 Use this guide to identify foods or activities that are suitable for your body types to ensure good health and prevent illnesses.

 - Myfitnesspal.
 2018.
 7 Variations of Walking That Torch Calories.
 [Accessed 2 December 2021]